 - Digital microscopes, CD ROMs, external modems, zip and jazz drives,

-- UPSes (Uninterrupted Power Supplies)
+- UPSes (Uninterrupted Power Supplies) and good replacement batteries

 - Printers: working dot matrix, laser, and inkjet printers with their cartridges, software & cables taped to them (WCE Boston only accepts lasers)